gtsopus/MiscProjects/DataMining2021/README.md

 # Datamining-2020

-Selected mini projects from datamining course taught by Professor Panayiotis Tsaparas and made in collaboration with fellow classmate G.Tsopouridis (https://github.com/gtsopus).
+Selected mini projects from datamining course taught by Professor Panayiotis Tsaparas during the academic year of 2020-2021 at CSE, University of Ioannina.
+Made in collaboration with fellow classmate P.Papachristou (https://github.com/ppapahr).

 ## Contents